 These players would most likely prefer to wear contacts during the game.
 However, in some sports like swimming, the option to just not see clearly is possible.
 Luckily, you can participate in plenty of sports and not have to compromise your vision for them!
 And with Bluetooth glasses, you can experience a lot more!

 Not only that, but you don't usually listen to music in team sports, as they often require communication among team members.
-However, if you're into individual sports or just general fitness, then you kill cover your bases with one piece of equipment.
+However, if you're into individual sports or just general fitness, then you will cover your bases with one piece of equipment.
 You can play your music and see.

 During the pandemic, there was the joke that your ears are getting mad at you for making them hold your mask, headphones, and glasses all at once.
 Well, even if you need glasses, you can still enjoy music without headphones!

 If you're biking, especially mountain or street biking, you need to see.
 It could be the difference between life and death in certain cases.
+So wearing your prescription sports glasses while riding can be crucial, while wearing sports sunglasses can protect your eyes from the glare of the road and sky.

 It's also a perfect time to catch up on some music.
 Whether you're riding through nature or the city, music will make the journey more enjoyable.
 This is definitely a perfect sport for Bluetooth smart glasses.